prabhakaran-jm/sprintscrbe-ai/README.md

-# SprintScribe AI — Pit Crew Console
+# SprintScribe AI - Pit Crew Console

 **SprintScribe AI** is a Forge app for Confluence that transforms meeting transcripts into actionable Jira issues.
-Think of it as your "pit crew" for meetings—quickly extracting decisions, action items, and insights, then converting them into trackable tasks with full traceability back to the source.
+Think of it as your "pit crew" for meetings - quickly extracting decisions, action items, and insights, then converting them into trackable tasks with full traceability back to the source.

 ## What SprintScribe AI Does